-College represents a time of knowledge acquisition that is more advanced than what the student was exposed to in high school, but at the same time, a student needs to practice hands-on skills that are useful in the comprehension of principles taught in class and that may prepare them to work in an industrial environment, should they choose that path.
+College represents a time of knowledge acquisition that is more advanced than what the student was exposed to in high school, but at the same time, a student needs to practice hands-on skills that are useful in the comprehension of principles taught in class and that may prepare them to work in the real world, should they choose that path.
 The excellent schooling, personal student experience, and practical training I received are what I can offer to any student at whatever level of studies.
 When preparing a course outline, the emphasis should be on the best approach to not only communicate knowledge, but to involve each student in the subject that is taught.
 The strategy used to involve students who already dislike chemistry is obviously different than the strategy one will use to involve students who will choose to become chemistry majors.
 Essentially, one needs to work harder, that is smarter, to gain the interest of students who dislike chemistry.
 The students often complain that they should not have to learn math or chemistry since it is not relevant to their life and choice of education (for non-majors).
 The creativity of the instructor now comes into play.
 My approach is based on finding something that these students enjoy doing and relate it to chemistry in order to show them the relevance of chemistry in their life.
 For example, what is the connection between snowboarding and water chemistry?
 Obviously, a good time enjoying snowboarding is dependent upon not only the amount of snow, but on the quality of the icy layer present on the snow bank surface (best fast sliding to jump high) and this quality is dependent upon the chemical properties of the water molecule.
 Of course, this approach must be tailored to each course.
 The same principle applies to biology majors who are notorious “haters” of organic chemistry.
 What I observed when I was a student is that biology students memorize “a ton” of reactions without really understanding the mechanisms involved.
 I realize that most organic chemistry courses must be taught that way because, perhaps, memorizing has been the way these courses have been taught for many years.
 My approach though is to emphasize “pushing electrons” or the ability to look at the structure of reactants and know how the electrons “flow”.
 One learns the basic types of reaction mechanisms like SN1 or SN2 for example and learn to recognize and apply how the electrons flow in reactions that are discussed later in the course.
 I used that approach in my own studies.
 Moreover, I was able to share with other students how to push electrons, trying to help them benefit from this strategy.
 Creative approaches work very well with teaching mathematics to show students how applied mathematics solves problems in any science, physical or life-related.

 Another idea to keep in mind is to remember what it was like to be a student when you are an instructor.
 In other words, what did I want from my instructor when sitting in his or her class or what did I expect?
 If the instructor was not a good teacher, what made him or her, a bad teacher?
 And inversely, what made a good teacher good?
 Whether I taught a class or mentored someone, I have always tried to remember these questions because I can avoid pitfalls that would make me a bad teacher or I can practice qualities found in a good instructor.
 One major pitfall to avoid is talking over the student’s head.
 Perhaps, as an instructor you understand yourself when you talk about your subject, but do the students?
 From my own experience, this happened in quantum chemistry which is a subject so abstract that a student can get lost very quickly in the concepts as well as the mathematics required to take the class.
 When I was taking the class, I was thinking that jumping into the hard concepts immediately in each session was not helpful.
 My personal approach as a student was to go back to the concepts I had learned in general chemistry, review them, and seeing how these were described at a more advanced level.
 I learned to explain things to myself clearly this way.
 The more challenging part was mathematics.
 It was challenging because a basic question was not answered each time a mathematical exercise was given.
 Why am I doing this?
 What is the connection to the concepts I am learning?
 What is the goal that needs to be attained when solving this problem?
 In such a difficult class, the instructor must help the students answer these questions and teach them to engage in this type of questioning when encountering problems to be solved.
 In general, I believe an instructor must demonstrate the art of clear thinking from the beginning, for example how to take apart a problem in order to solve it and what questions should the student ask in order to gain a thorough comprehension of the concepts presented.